Skip to Main Content

 Board of Directors

 The Board of Directors oversees the Association's policies, procedures, and activities.
-Directors serve five-year terms and meet in person twice yearly, with additional virtual meetings.
-The Board works through committees focused on finance, governance, education, and membership - IDEA.
+Directors serve a two-year term and are eligible to serve an additional three-year term (for a total of five years).
+The Board meets in person twice yearly, with additional virtual meetings.
+The Board works through committees focused on finance, governance, education, and membership.

 View Current Board of Directors